csjewell/fedi-any-page/.github/CONTRIBUTING.md

 ## Code of Conduct

-This project contains a [Contributor Covenant code of conduct](./CODE_OF_CONDUCT.md) all contributors are expected to follow.
+This project contains a [Hacker code of conduct](./CODE_OF_CONDUCT.md) all contributors are expected to follow.

 ## Reporting Issues